jlpteaching/ECS154B/lab2/lab2.md

 **Warning**: read the submission instructions carefully.
 Failure to adhere to the instructions will result in a loss of points.

-There are two different assignments on Gradescope that will be open for the duration of the assignment.
-One of them is for the code you've written for this lab, and the other is for the [circuit diagram and feedback form](./lab1-written.pdf).

 ## Code portion